isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-07-17-post-Gauging light.md

 	</tbody>
 </table>

-<p>It is generally better to underestimate the amount of light you receive as too much sun is simpler to remedy by using shade netting, as opposed to a lack of light, which will require choosing a new site for use or the installation of grow lights. </p>
+<p>It is better to underestimate the amount of light you receive as too much sun is easily remedied by using shade netting.
+A lack of light is much harder to deal with, as it will require choosing a new site for use or the installation of grow lights. </p>

 <section>
 	<h4>How do I measure sunlight for my garden?</h4>
-	<p>Draw a simple map of your garden – Take note of existing buildings, structures, trees and waterbodies, as well as your garden boundaries.
+	<p>Draw a simple map of your garden.
+Take note of existing buildings, structures, trees and waterbodies, as well as your garden boundaries.
 Add the four cardinal directions (North, South, East, West), preferably on the top corner of your map.</p>
 	<img src="/images/Garden%20design/WoodlandsZone5_JacChua.jpg">
 	<p>Visit your garden at 9:00am, 12:00noon, 3:00pm and 6:00pm on a sunny day and take and overview photo to see where there are shadows.
 If you can’t take an overhead shot, you can also take photos of the shadow you cast while in different parts of the garden. </p>
-	<p>Match your photos to your garden map to gauge which parts are full sun, partial shade or full shade.
+	<p>Match your photos to your garden map to see which parts are full sun, partial shade or full shade.
 Now that you know how much sun you get, you can select your plants accordingly!</p>

 </section>